-The following is a summary of our significant contractual cash obligations for the periods indicated that existed as of December 31, 2012 and is based upon information appearing in the notes to the consolidated financial statements (in thousands):
+The following is a summary of our significant contractual cash obligations for the periods indicated that existed as of December 31, 2013 and is based upon information appearing in the notes to the consolidated financial statements (in thousands):

-ss than I year 1 - 3 years 3 - 5 years - re Than years Total Long-term debt \$ \$ 100,000 \$ - \$ \$ 100,000 Interest on long-term debt 4,500 3,878 8,378 Operating leases 13,112 24,340 4,743 42,195 Minimum guaranteed license/royalty payments 14,573 10,885 1,000 26,458 Employment contracts 9,551 10,575 2,605 22,731 Revolving credit facility 70,710 - - - 70,710 Total contractual cash obligations \$ 112,446 \$ 149,678 \$ 8,348 \$ \$ 270,472
+Less than 1 year 1 - 3 years 3 - 5 years ore Than 5 years Total Short-term debt \$ 39,000 \$ \$ \$ \$ 39,000 Long-term debt - - 100,000 - 100,000 Interest on debt 5,713 8,500 6,729 20,942 Operating leases 15,662 20,604 6,675 92 43,033 Minimum guaranteed license/royalty payments 34,195 23,178 1,874 59,247 Employment contracts 7,843 6,975 2,605 17,423 Total contractual cash obligations \$ 102,413 \$ 59,257 \$ 117,883 \$ 92 \$ 279,645

 The above table excludes any potential uncertain income tax liabilities that may become payable upon examination of our income tax returns by taxing authorities.
 Such amounts and periods of payment cannot be reliably estimated.
-See Note 13 to the financial statements for further explanation of our uncertain tax positions.
+See Note 13 to the consolidated financial statements for further explanation of our uncertain tax positions.

 In September 2012, we acquired all of the stock of JKID, LTD., a United Kingdom corporation for an initial cash consideration of \$1.1 million and deferred cash payments of \$5.5 million payable in five semi-annual payments of \$1.1 million each.
-In addition, we agreed to pay an earn-out of up to an aggregate amount of \$4.4 million in cash over the two year period of 2015 through 2016, based upon the achievement of certain financial performance criteria, which has been accrued and recorded as goodwill as of December 31, 2012.
-All future changes to the earn-out liability will be charged to income.
+In addition, we agreed to pay compensation of up to an aggregate amount of \$4.4 million in cash over the two year period of 2015 through 2016, based upon the achievement of certain financial performance criteria, which will be charged to expense when earned.
 JKID is the developer of augmented reality technology that enhances the play patterns of toys and consumer products.

 In July 2012, we acquired all of the stock of Maui, Inc., an Ohio corporation, Kessler Services, Inc., a Nevada corporation, and A.S.
 Design Limited, a Hong Kong corporation (collectively, "Maui").
 The initial cash consideration totaled \$36.2 million.
 In addition, we agreed to pay an earn-out of up to an aggregate amount of \$18.0 million in cash over the three calendar years following the acquisition based upon the achievement of certain financial performance criteria, which has been accrued and recorded as goodwill as of December 31, 2012.
 All future changes to the earn-out liability will be charged to income.
+In 2013, the earn-out was not achieved and the related liability of \$6.0 million was reversed to other income.
 Maui is a leading manufacturer and distributor of spring and summer activity toys and impulse toys and was included in our results of operations from the date of acquisition.